Stroke is urgent

 Understanding the brain and the effects of stroke

 Your brain is the most complex organ in your body.
 It consists of more than 100 billion specialized nerve cells called neurons and it acts as a command centre for everything you do, think, sense and say.
 These neurons depend on the blood vessels in your brain for oxygen and nutrients.
 Neurons cannot duplicate or repair themselves.

 Different parts of the brain control different functions.
-When someone has a stroke, the functions that are affected depend upon which area of the brain was damaged and how much damage occurred.
-Learning what the different parts of the brain do can help you understand why the effects of stroke can be so different among different people.
+Learning what the parts of the brain do can help you understand why stroke can affect people so differently.